i3drobotics/pyI3DRSGM/README.md

 # PyI3DRSGM
 This project is in development by [I3DR](https://i3drobotics.com/) and requires a valid license to run.
 Contact info@i3drobotics.com for details on attaining a license.
+Currently this package uses the I3DRSGM application and communicates with it via a stdin/stdout API.
+For this reason the python package is currently limited to Windows x64.

 ## Compatibility
 Compatible with python 3.6, 3.7, 3.8 on Windows x64